-Once approved, the preferred name will appear and be used in the following College documents, systems, and processes:
+Once approved, the preferred name will appear and be used in the following College documents, systems, and processes: a)

-- a) Hudson County Community College ID card (ID)
+- Hudson County Community College ID card (ID)

-- i.
-Students may need to use an ID with a legal name to enter clinical or internship sites.
+- Students may need to use an ID with a legal name to i. enter clinical or internship sites.

-- ii.
-Once approved, individuals may obtain an ID card with the preferred name imprinted on the card in place of the legal name.
+- Once approved, individuals may obtain an ID card ii. with the preferred name imprinted on the card in place of the legal name.
 The first card issued with a preferred name imprinted will be provided at no charge.
 If a replacement card is requested, the individual will be charged the normal fee for issuance of a replacement card.

-- b) College E-mail
+- College E-mail b)

-- c) Class Rosters
+- Class Rosters c)

 - d) Advising Lists

-- e) Learning Management System (Canvas)
+- Learning Management System (Canvas) e)

-- f) "MyHudson" Portal
+- "MyHudson" Portal f)